robstoll/atrium/README.md

 ## Android

 Starting with 0.12.0 we no longer deliver a dedicated `-android` jar.
-Instead you can use the same setup as shown in [JVM setup](#jvm).
+Instead, you can use the same setup as shown in [JVM setup](#jvm).
-We start adding one again in case we have Android specific assertion functions.
+We start adding one again in case we have Android specific expectation functions.

 Also take a look at [Third-party Extensions](#third-party-extensions) which might come in handy as well.